binkley/homebrewery-files/witch.md

   A ghostly hand that deals necrotic damage and halts healing.
   Cold bones and lingering spite &mdash; a Crone&rsquo;s blessing.

-- **Evil Eye** <br>
-  A glare sharp enough to still the bold and curdle milk.
-  One hard look and their courage falters, their hands forget what they meant to do.
-  _You always have this cantrip prepared.
-It doesn't count against your number of cantrips known._

 - **Toll the Dead** <br>
   A knell for the wicked; deals more damage if the target is wounded.
   _Spare the Dying_ and _Toll the Dead_ are natural companions.